English Language Proficiency Assessment for Teachers

 Our private and private group (1-1 and 1-2) courses are targeted at helping Hong Kong teachers with the two parts of the test that they generally find most difficult: speaking and writing.

 "I passed the speaking part finally!!
 And after combining my 2014 & 2016 results, I have 3 papers with a 4, so I can get the certificate of merit!!
 Thanks so much for your teaching.
 It really did help me improve and understand the requirements of the exam!"
 Ms. S.T, 2017 LPATE

 Thanks for helping me improve my skills.
 Just submitted the application form for the certificate of merit.
 Hope to get it soon so I have something to brag about, lol!
 Ms. D.S, 2017 LPATE

-For the results released May 25, 2017, overall pass rates for three of the four test sections were flat or slightly down.
+For the results released May 25, 2017, overall pass rates for all test-takers in Hong Kong for three of the four test sections were flat or slightly down.
 Writing, however, after dropping more than 10 percentage points last year dropped yet another 10 percentage points this year to just 39%.

 - From 2004 to 2017, the average pass rate for the writing exam is 44%